 Public Company Transactions

-In our Securities Practice, we act as counsel to more than 60 public companies (including 15 Chinese issuers), as well as, numerous FINRA (formerly NASD) licensed underwriters and placement agents in connection with their financing activities, including private placements and public offerings of equity and debt securities.
+In our Securities Practice, we act as counsel to more than 80 public companies (including 20 Chinese issuers), as well as, numerous FINRA (formerly NASD) licensed underwriters and placement agents in connection with their financing activities, including private placements and public offerings of equity and debt securities.
 In 2017, the Firm was ranked #2 in the U.S. for most actively involved in IPOs of all law firms.
 The Firm handled 13 IPOs, whose companies raised more than $2.5 billion.
-The Firm also retained it's #1 ranking in handling PIPEs/RD Financings on behalf of placement agents in private and registered equity transactions.
-At the same time, Ellenoff Grossman & Schole is routinely one of the most active law firm in the U.S. for issuer-side IPOs.
+The Firm also retained it's #1 ranking in handling PIPEs/RD Financings on behalf of placement agents.
+The Firm also handled numerous M&A transactions, including three worth more than $1 billion each.
 The Firm continues to be one of the most recognized firms in the U.S. for our SPAC practice (representing both issuers and underwriters).
 In 2010, we innovated a new SPAC structure for 57th Street General Acquisition Corp. that is now the accepted convention.
 Additionally, the Firm is quite active in representing Chinese operating companies interested in going public in the United States, or, have already done so previously.
-Over the course of the last 10 years, the Firm's lawyers have participated in excess of:
+Over the course of the last 15 years, the Firm's lawyers have participated in excess of:

 - 225 registered offerings; including,